Fan Hanjie: Chinese Civil War

 In March 1945, he was formally promoted to rank of lieutenant general.
-On May 6 he was elected as a member of the KMT central committee, he became a confidant of Chiang Kai-shek and one of his favorite generals.
-In July 1948, he followed the Chiang's orders to reorganized two new armies, the 5th army and the 8th army to bolster Nationalist position in Manchuria.
-In September Fan was appointed as the deputy commander-in-chief of Manchuria and director of the Jinzhou forward command.
-Because Wei Lihuang refused to concentrate the majority of the nationalist forces in Jinzhou, unable to disobey the orders of his superior officer, Fan fought as hard as he could, but he was outmaneuvered by the communist forces led by Lin Biao, who used massed artillery to achieve a breakthrough into the city defense, and on October 15, 1948, Jinzhou had fallen and Fan was captured by the communist Manchurian Field Army.
+On May 6 he was elected as a member of the KMT central committee, and became a confidant of Chiang Kai-shek and one of his favorite generals.
+In July 1948, he followed Chiang's orders to reorganize two new armies, the 5th army and the 8th army to bolster the Nationalist position in Manchuria.
+In September, Fan was appointed as the deputy commander-in-chief of Manchuria and director of the Jinzhou forward command.
+Because Wei Lihuang refused to concentrate the majority of the nationalist forces in Jinzhou and unable to disobey the orders of his superior officer, Fan fought as hard as he could, but he was outmaneuvered by the communist forces led by Lin Biao, who used massed artillery to achieve a breakthrough into the city defense, and on October 15, 1948, Jinzhou had fallen and Fan was captured by the communist Manchurian Field Army.
 He was imprisoned in Jinzhou Jail until his pardon by Chinese Communists years later.